sedthh/lara-hungarian-nlp/README.md

 	2. [To do list](#to-do-list)

 ## Description
-Due to the complexity of the hungarian language most known stemmers and lemmatisers either fail to find the correct lemmas or require a lot of computational power while relying on large dictionaries. **Lara** provides a smart workaround for this, by tackling the problem the other way around.
-The user can provide a set of root words and their word classes, and Lara will automatically create complex regular expressions to match most of the root words’ possible inflected forms.
-The user can then match any root word with a given text and check wether any inflected forms of that word are present.
+Due to the complexity of the Hungarian language most known stemmers and lemmatisers either fail to find the correct lemmas or require a lot of computational power while relying on large dictionaries. **Lara** provides a smart workaround for this, by tackling the problem the other way around.
+The user can provide a set of root words and their word classes, and Lara will automatically create complex regular expressions to match most of the root words' possible inflected forms.
+The user can then match any root word with a given text and check whether any inflected forms of that word are present.
 However, it is worth noting that this method might also give false positives for certain words.

-**Lara** is perfect for developing chatbots in hungarian language, where certain keywords would trigger certain answers.
-The Class will allow developers to easly match almost every possible inflected forms of any keyword in hungarian language.
+**Lara** is perfect for developing chatbots in Hungarian language, where certain keywords would trigger certain answers.
+The Class will allow developers to easly match almost every possible inflected forms of any keyword in Hungarian language.
 For example:
 ```python
 {"to_do"		: [{"stem":"csinál","wordclass":"verb"}]}
 ```